Blake-Barth/Cisco-Config-Labs/README.md

 1.  **Build:** Match your EVE-NG topology to the provided diagram.
 2.  **Paste:** * Open the `.txt` file for a device (e.g., `R1.txt`).
-    * Enter `configure terminal` in the console.
+    * On the EVE-NG console, **bypass the initial startup wizard** (type `no` and hit Enter).
     * **Paste** the configuration directly.
-3.  **Watch:** Check the included video to see the expected convergence and connectivity results.
+3.  **Test:** Check the included video to see the expected convergence and connectivity results, then verify them on your own nodes.

 ---